openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 Load_Store_Unit (LSU)
 =====================

-The load store module interfaces with the data memory (D$) to manage the load and store operations.
+The load store module interfaces with the data cache (D$) to manage the load and store operations.

-The LSU does not handle misaligned accesses: access which are not aligned to a 64 bit boundary for double word accesses, access which are not aligned to a 32-bit boundary for word access and the accesses which are not aligned on 16-bit boundary for half word access.
+The LSU does not handle misaligned accesses.
+Misaligned accesses are double word accesses which are not aligned to a 64-bit boundary, word accesses which are not aligned to a 32-bit boundary and half word accesses which are not aligned on 16-bit boundary.
-If encounters such a load or store it will throw a misaligned exception.
+If the LSU encounters a misaligned load or store, it throws a misaligned exception.

 .. figure:: ../images/load_store_unit_modules.png
    :name: load_store_unit submodules